 Ask anyone at Metropolitan Dental to describe Steve in a single word and they’ll probably use the same one he does when he talks about the docs at the helm of the practice: Dynamo.

 A geographer by trade, Steve puts his extensive experience in human-resource management and information technology to good use as the manager of the growing office.
-“I’ve travelled a lot, managing a large multinational team,” he says.
+“I’ve traveled a lot, managing a large multinational team,” he says.
 “It’s a nice change to be part of a small family, where I’m like a brother and a boss at the same time.”

 Steve’s first achievement on joining the half-century-old practice in 2001 was to relocate it to newer, more modern quarters.
 Since then, the visionary manager has transformed it into a model for other offices by integrating the most leading-edge technologies.